 - If breath or blood was drawn, were the law enforcement forensic tests conducted according to their respective forensic guidelines?

-Step 3- Can the State PROVE the case Beyond a Reasonable Doubt?
+Step 3- Can the State of Texas PROVE the case beyond a reasonable doubt?

-To make a DWI arrest, all the officer needs to establish is “probable cause”.
+To make a DWI arrest, all the officer needs to establish is “probable cause” for the offense.
 “Probable cause” is a standard that is less than 50% certainty and one of the lowest burdens of proof in any type of law.
-On the other hand, the standard of proof at trial is “Beyond a Reasonable Doubt.”
-The “Beyond a Reasonable Doubt” standard is the highest burden is any area of law and is a much higher burden of proof than “probable cause.”
-This requires us to look at the facts of the case to determine if the State can meet this high burden.
-This is what your DWI lawyer will look at:
+On the other hand, the standard of proof the court will require at a criminal defense trial is “Beyond a Reasonable Doubt.”
+The “Beyond a Reasonable Doubt” standard is the highest individual burden is any area of law and is a much higher burden of proof than “probable cause.”
+This requires our lawyers to look at the facts of the case to determine if the State of Texas can meet this high burden.
+This is what your DWI lawyer will look at when they investigate the accusation against you:

 - What are the driving facts?
 Bad driving?
-Good driving, but pulled over for a technical violation (no front license plate)?
+Good driving, but pulled over in your vehicle for a technical violation (no front license plate)?
 Accident?

 - How do you “look” on video?
 Good Balance?
 Clear speech?
 Nervous?
-How did you perform on the tests?
-Any aggravating circumstances?
+How did you perform on the tests and what was the outcome?
+Refusal to submit to any of the sobriety tests?
+Any aggravating circumstances when you were arrested or questioned?

-- Any admissions?
-How much did you admit drinking?
+- Any admissions of crimes or offense committed when questioned?
+How much did you admit drinking to the police?
 Did you admit that you were intoxicated?
-Deny drinking?
+Under what circumstance?
+Deny drinking or doing drugs?

-- If your blood or breath alcohol concentration came back over the legal limit, can the State prove your alcohol concentration was over at the time you were driving (we are looking at retrograde extrapolation, uncertainty of measure that is built in with the tests, and error rates)?
+- If your blood or breath alcohol concentration tested over the legal limit, can the State of Texas prove your alcohol concentration was over at the time you were driving (we are looking at retrograde extrapolation, uncertainty of measure that is built in with the tests, and error rates)?

-Finally, when choosing the right firm for your DWI defense, make sure to ask about the firm’s experience and outcomes on the cases they handle.
+Finally, when choosing the right law firm for assistance with your DWI defense, make sure to ask about the firm’s experience and outcomes on the cases they handle.
+This can be the difference between winning a dismissal of charges and getting convicted and fined.
 It’s important to remember that each case is unique and we cannot guarantee a particular result on a case.
-Our results vary depending on the facts of that particular cases.
-Nevertheless, our recent success shows what our firm is capable of achieving for our clients on a DWI, whether it’s a reduction, a not guilty, or a minimal sentence.
+The results our lawyers achieve vary depending on the facts and information involved in each particular case and the punishable offense involved.
+Nevertheless, our recent success shows what our law firm is capable of achieving for our clients on a DWI.
+Whether it’s a reduction, a not guilty verdict, a minimal sentence, or probate to community supervision, our goal is to provide the best outcome possible for your case.
+You don’t want to unnecessarily lose your rights, face legal penalties, get fined, or deal with a license suspension for years to come.

 - Tarrant County DWI Repetition (2020): Reduced to an Obstruction – Client received Deferred Adjudication (Eligible to be Dismissed).

-- Tarrant County DWI (2020): Case Dismissed after presenting evidence & legal issues to the State.
+- Tarrant County DWI (2020): Case Dismissed after presenting evidence & legal issues to the State of Texas.

 - Tarrant County DWI & UCW (Unlawful Carrying of a Weapon)(2019).
 Both cases were dismissed after being set on the trial docket.

-- Johnson County DWI (2019): Case was dismissed after presenting evidence of an insufficient legal basis for the stop.
+- Johnson County DWI (2019): Dismissal of case after presenting evidence of an insufficient legal basis for the stop.

 - Tarrant County DWI (2018).
 Negative Finding at ALR Hearing (License not suspended) due to issues with the legality of the traffic stop.